Vendicated/Vencord/CONTRIBUTING.md

 Pull requests can be made either to the `main` or the `dev` branch.
 However, unless you're an advanced user, I recommend sticking to `main`.
 This is because the dev branch might contain unstable changes and be force pushed frequently, which could cause conflicts in your pull request.

-Before working on a major change, I highly recommend opening an issue and discussing it with us.
+Before working on a major change, I highly recommend opening a feature request for it, making sure to check "I am willing to work on this myself", so we can discuss before you invest time.
 Alternatively, you can also do so in our Discord server's development channels.
 This saves you a lot of time in case your feature is considered too niche or rejected for any other reason.

 ## Write a plugin